DevCassie/Castoe-Streamer/readme.md

 # Castoe Streamer

-> Castoe Streamer is a customizable NodeJS stream handler package.
+> Castoe Streamer is a package that allows customizability and easy to use data transport between streams.
+Mostly a console transport or a file transport.
+However for those who desire a different stream transport there is the CastoeStream.
 It's original creation was to be able to write files for the official Castoe Discord bot.
-As an end result, I've also implemented methods to stream to a console output.
+As an end result, I've also implemented methods to stream to a console output or a stream.

 # Main features
 * Customizability is key